Kenneth N. Rhodes

 In his current position, Lt.
 Meil is the Department's Evidence Custodian, Speed Camera Program Manager, and sits on the (C.A.R.E.)
 Child Abuse Response & Evaluation Board and is a member of the Multi-Disciplinary Team through the Department of Social Services.
 Additionally, he handles all administrative investigations and oversees all criminal investigations.

 Aside from the vast amount of training he received while in the US Navy, Lt.
-Meil is also a graduate of the FBI Law Enforcement Executive Develpoment School.
+Meil is also a graduate of the FBI Law Enforcement Executive Development School.

 Lt.
 Meil's father was a Maryland State Trooper and his brother currently works for the Queen Anne's County Sheriff's Office.
 Lt.
 Meil resides in Glen Burnie with his fiance and daughter.